 Benefits of these new cellular connectivity capabilities include:

 Easier logistics – Eliminating SIM cards simplifies the supply chain for wearables, since there’s one less item to manufacture, transport, warehouse and manage.
-It saves resources and lowers overall cost.
+It saves resources and lowers overall costs.

 Better user experiences – The eSIM can receive updated profiles at any time and can store multiple profiles at once, so consumers can add backup profiles or travel internationally without having to change the SIM cards in their wearables.

-Faster scaling and easier customization – Wearables can scale more easily across geographic regions that use different service providers, and late-stage customization becomes easier, since the eSIM can accept profiles at any point its life cycle, before or after sale.
+Faster scaling and easier customization – Wearables can scale more easily across geographic regions that use different service providers, and late-stage customization becomes easier since the eSIM can accept profiles at any point in its life cycle, before or after the sale.

 Dynamic security – Updates can be sent to the wearable over the air as needed, even after it’s in the field.
 Developers can address new threats as they arise and revise algorithms to reflect new approaches as they become available.